kettanaito/events-pool/README.md

 * `aggregate: boolean` Enable aggregation mode.
 In this mode each next bubbled event prolongs the duration of the listener by the `timeout` value.
 Once no new event was dispatched within the aggregation period, a callback function is being called.

 ## Contribution
-Feel free to submit a new [Issue](https://github.com/kettanaito/event-pool/issues) or a [Pull request](https://github.com/kettanaito/event-pool/pulls) in case you find the essential functionality missing in `EventPool`, or discover a bug.
+Feel free to submit a new [Issue](https://github.com/kettanaito/event-pool/issues) or a [Pull request](https://github.com/kettanaito/event-pool/pulls) in case you find the essential functionality missing in `EventsPool`, or discover a bug.